Why the IRS Can Reject Smartwatch Mileage Logs

 - The "analog" backup.
 Although it feels old-fashioned, a simple notebook in your glovebox is still an IRS-sanctioned way to track mileage.
 If your smartwatch dies or hits a GPS "dead zone," a quick pen-and-paper entry ensures your contemporaneous log remains unbroken.

 The bottom line?
 Your smartwatch is a great tool, but like all tools, it can have flaws.
 If you use your watch to drive professionally and for personal fitness, the burden is on you to prove which specific miles were strictly for business.
-And if your watch breaks, you just might be out of luck.
+If your watch breaks, you just might be out of luck.

 Read More